 Gaslamp: If you want to be right in the heart of historic downtown San Diego, this is the neighbourhood to stay in.
 There’s a wide range of budget options in downtown, whether you’re looking for an affordable party hostel or a swanky high-rise hotel.

-Pacific Beach: Central location, right along the beach and in the center of PB nightlife.
+Pacific Beach: Central location, right along the beach and in the centre of PB nightlife.
 Great spot for a romantic getaway or a group trip with friends.

 North Beach: The artsy and alternative neighbourhood that’s known for its great coffee shops, music venues and brunch spots.
 If you’re looking to indulge in the culture of San Diego and you’re into design-friendly spaces (and good coffee) this is the place to be.